-Despite being one of the biggest metropolitan areas in the world, there is some great camping around Los Angeles.
+Despite being one of the biggest metropolitan areas in the world, Los Angeles is surrounded by great camping.
 Below is a list of some, but certainly not all, of the campgrounds around LA.
-For more information on camping in the area’s biggest mountain ranges visit:
+For additional information about camping in the area’s biggest mountain ranges visit:

 Developed campgrounds around Los Angeles